norasyeezys/T1_Super_Hack/README.md

 After applying 200 degrees of hot air repeatedly to the chip (enough to melt like half the label), I was able to remove the chip.

+[Note: In hindsight I should have gone with a higher temp (say 270-300 degrees).
+It would take less time and also reduce the risk of tearing pads.]

 But here's the issue.

 ![Is this repairable](images/20250209_153445.jpg)